 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-- Identify, explain, justify and critique the nature and theories of the various dispute resolution processes.
+- identify, explain, justify and critique the nature and theories of various dispute resolution processes.

-- Critically analyse and problem-solve issues arising for lawyers in non-judicial dispute resolution processes.
+- critically analyse and problem-solve issues arising in non-judicial dispute resolution processes.

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|

 - HECS-HELP is available on this unit, depending on your eligibility3

 - FEE-HELP is available on this unit, depending on your eligibility4